MikePineda/pokemon-cafe-reservation-bot/README.md

 ## Overview

 The Pokemon Cafe Bot is built using Puppeteer, a Node library which provides a high-level API to control headless Chrome or Chromium.
-It automates the process of navigating to the Pokemon Cafe reservation page, selecting the number of guests, choosing a date and time slot, and making the reservation.
+It automates the process of navigating to the Pokemon Cafe reservation page, selecting the number of guests, choosing a date and time slot, and getting to the last step of the reservation.

 ## Installation